fairf4x/tunneler/Readme.md

 (see server --help for details)

-Then, you can start the client; the client requires the following parameters:
+Then, you can start the client.
+The client executable should be in directory where it can find the `img` directory with game sprites. the client requires the following parameters:
 - ip server address
-- map file name (it is assumed that all clients have the same map available)
+- map file path (it is assumed that all clients have the same map available)

 ```
 ./tunneler -a ip_address -m map_file